 Inventory property.
 Inventory property is personal property that is stock in trade or that is held primarily for sale to customers in the ordinary course of your trade or business.
-Income from the sale in the United States of inventory property generally has its source within the United States, regardless of where you purchased the property.
-Income from the sale of inventory property outside the United States (even though you purchased it within the United States) has its source outside the United States.
-These rules apply even if your tax home is not in the United States.
+Income from the sale of inventory that you purchased is sourced where the property is sold.
+Generally, this is where title to the property passes to the buyer.
+For example, income from the sale of inventory in the United States is U.S. source income, whether you purchased it in the United States or in a foreign country.

-If you produce inventory property in the United States and sell it outside the United States, or produce it outside the United States and sell it in the United States, your income from the sale is partly from sources in the United States and partly from sources outside the United States.
-For information on making this allocation, see section 1.863-3 of the Income Tax Regulations.
+Income from the sale of inventory property that you produced in the United States and sold outside the United States (or vice versa) is partly from sources in the United States and partly from sources outside the United States.
+For information on making this allocation, see section 1.863-3 of the regulations.